Aintree Festival

 Here are all the day three racing events for the Aintree Festival.

-The EFT Construction Handicap Hurdle
+The Bridle Road Handicap Hurdle

 For day 3 tips on the festival check out our Day 3 Festival Tips.

-The Betway Mersey Novices’ Hurdle
+The Turners Mersey Novices’ Hurdle

 The best day 3 festival tips can be found in the Aintree Festival Day 3 Tips guide.

-The Mersey Novices’ Hurdle is a Grade One National Hunt hurdle competition held in the United Kingdom for horses aged four and up.
-It is held in Aintree, Merseyside, over a distance of approximately 2 miles and 4 furlongs, with eleven hurdles to be jumped.
+The Turners Mersey Novices’ Hurdle is a Grade One National Hunt hurdle competition held in the United Kingdom for horses aged four and up.

 Liverpool Hurdle

-The Liverpool Hurdle takes place on Day 3 of the Aintree Festival at 3.35.
+The Liverpool Hurdle takes place on Day 3 of the Aintree Festival at 3.05 pm.

 Our day 3 tips are in the Aintree Festival Day 3 Tips guide.